docker/docs/compose/upgrade.md

 ## What are the functional differences between Compose V1 and Compose V2?

 Compose V2 introduces a new internal architecture integrated with the rest of the Docker platform.
-It offers an improved CLI experience, improved build performance with BuildKit, and continued new feature development.
+It offers an improved CLI experience, improved build performance with BuildKit, and continued new-feature development.

 For most projects, switching to Compose V2 requires no changes to the Compose YAML or your development workflow.